 We get asked this question all the time and to tell the truth there is no real single simple answer as to which of these products is best.
-Garage Flooring is a large investment money wise and in with epoxy flooring it's a large investment time wise.
-So the first thing we would advise is to do your research and know what you're buying before you buy.
+Quality Garage Flooring can be a large investment and with epoxy flooring it's also a large investment time wise.
+So we strongly advise you to do your research and know what you're buying before you buy.
 This will minimize the risk of you suffering from buyer's remorse.
 It's important that during your research you try to keep the product quality levels about as equal as you can.
 For instance it's not a fair comparison to compare a $75.00 water based epoxy kit from Home Depot or Lowes against a garage mat or garage tile, even the cheapest mats and tiles win hands down.
 But if you're comparing them to a military grade quality epoxy coating system then it's a completely different story.
 The opposite holds true also, don't compare a cheap recycled hollow tile from China to a high quality epoxy, the epoxy wins every time.
 If you keep all things equal then it becomes a matter of time, money and taste.

 In the sections below we'll go over all the pros and cons of each product.
-Then you can take that information and combine it with your own set of personal facts such as taste and budget and make an informed decision as to which product you will be most happy with.
+We also have a great discussion on what is real garage flooring and what is marketed as garage flooring but should never be used as such HERE.
+Then between that page and this page you can take all that information and combine it with your own set of personal facts such as durability needs, taste, budget and make an informed decision as to which product you will be most happy with.
 Links to each product for more detailed information and images are in blue.

 Lets start with Epoxy Floor Kits.
 Only consider going with a DIY garage epoxy coating kit if you are going to purchase the best quality and you're ready to prepare the floor properly.
 Failure to do either of these two things will result in a guaranteed coating failure every time!
 The pros on epoxy floor coatings when done right are that they are cost effective, they are stunning and dramatic in appearance, they are durable and can last up to 20 years.
 They're also light reflective and brighten any space they are applied in and they're a non stick surface so cleaning is as simple as wiping the floor up with a towel or washing down with a garden hose.